SynteLang/SynteLang/README.md

 	in 0.666666666...
 being added to the listing

+## Type system
+This is a fancy term for inputting numerical values with a unit of measurement.
+If you tell someone a duration you might say: "it will take three hours", you don't just say "it will take three".
+In a similar way Syntə expects to be told what the number you have input means.
+A number can be a frequency expressed in Hertz, A bpm (beats per minute), a time in seconds or milliseconds, or a decibel level (negative numbers reduce signal level, postive increases).
+For example:

+	440hz	<= this is the approximate frequency of the note A

+	135bpm  <= a typical house music tempo

+	10s		<= ten seconds, equivalent to 0.1hz

+	50ms	<= 50 milliseconds, equivalent to 20hz - the lowest audible frequency

+	6db		<= double the magnitude (by multiplying the signal) -6db	<= halve the magnitude (by multiplying the signal)

+Internally all these numbers are converted to a unitless number within Syntə which is typically between zero and one, except in the case of 6db which is 2, 12db is 4 etc. The calculation to covert frequencies is:
+	input / sample rate
+And for seconds is:
+	1 / ( input * sample rate )

 ## Signals

 Signals are the way of passing values around outside of the main flow through the necklace.
 Signals which are named and not just numbers can be referred to as registers, because they *register* a value.
 Usually the default value of a signal is 0.
 If you want it to begin as 1, add ' to the name.
 So `a` becomes `'a`.
 Likewise you can use the double quotaion mark " to have a default value of one half.
 If you want to be able to overwrite the value of a signal with `out` (more than once in a necklace), which is not normally possible, you can add ^ to the name.
 So `a` becomes `^a`.
 You can use both of these special symbols, but the circumflex ^ must come first or it will be ignored.